-- On the server on which the database is located, launch Exchange Management Console from Start > All Programs > Microsoft Exchange Server 2010 > Exchange Management Console or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 In the console tree, navigate to Organization Configuration > Mailbox. - In the result pane, on the Database Management tab, select the database you want to configure. - 4 In the work pane, click Move Database Path. - In the Move Database Path wizard, edit the Database file path field to specify the SFW volume location for the database.
+- On the server on which the database is located, launch Exchange Management Console from the Apps menu on the Start screen. - 2 In the console tree, navigate to Organization Configuration > Mailbox. - 3 In the result pane, on the Database Management tab, select the database you want to configure. - In the work pane, click Move Database Path.
+4 - In the Move Database Path wizard, edit the Database file path field to specify 5 the SFW volume location for the database.
 Edit the Log folder path field to specify the SFW volume location for the log files. - 6 Click Move. - View the status of the move operation.
 The wizard moves the database file path and the log folder path to the new location.
 Click Back if you want to make configuration changes. - On the Completion panel, confirm whether the path was changed successfully.
-8 A status of Completed indicates that the wizard completed the task successfully.
+A status of Completed indicates that the wizard completed the task successfully.
 A status of Failed indicates that the task was not completed.
 If the task fails, review the summary for an explanation, and then click Back to make any configuration changes.
 Click Finish to complete the Move Database Path wizard.